 Definitions

 The migration of a VM is the ability to move such VM from one physical host (host 1) to another physical host (host 2).
-This is possible because guest virtual machines are running in a virtualized environment instead of directly on the hardware.
+This is possible because guest virtual machines are running in a virtualized environment abstracting the execution hardware.
 According to “KVM live migration”, migration is useful for:

 Load balancing.
 Virtual machines can be moved to host physical machines with lower usage when their host physical machine becomes overloaded, or another host physical machine is under-utilized.